phtml is also PHP extension and should be denied editing / uploading via fileadmin

 Solution is to add this extension to the list.

 (issue imported from #M14389)

-#1 Updated by Ingmar Schlecht about 9 years ago
+#1 Updated by Ingmar Schlecht over 9 years ago

 The patch mostly looks good, but I would remove the file extension ".inc" from the list again, as that is a file extension that is normally used to denote PHP files that are only included and never directly executed by apache.
 Such files would actually make sense to be able to create or edit from within the Filelist so it shouldn't be on the deny pattern.
 Otherwise it would require to revert to file extensions like .txt for such included PHP files, which is kinda ugly...